registered-to-post-this/addfwrs/README.md

-# addfwrs
-addfwrs - created by Charles de Havilland
+# Adapted from https://github.com/charlesdh/addfwrs by Charles de Havilland

-A Script to automatically block multiple apps/files using Windows Firewall.

-Works on Windows 7,8 and 10.
+Run batch as admin from dir.
+Type rule name (supports spaces) and hit enter.